If you take out a whole of life insurance policy, you can expect to get a payout when you die. Here is how it works and what types are available.

 It can help cover the cost of any inheritance tax due on your assets

-You could end up paying more into a policy than you get out
+Live long enough and you could end up paying more into a policy than you get out

 You do not get a payout if your cause of death is not covered in your policy

 If you only want cover while you have a mortgage or until your children move out, you could consider a term life insurance policy instead.
+This will work out cheaper as you pay in for a fixed period, of say 20 years, rather than until you die.